Why Germany should urgently open up a path into the digital economy for career changers as well

 Why a shortage of skilled workers arises and where it leads to

 In Germany, a shortage of skilled workers and a sluggish digital transformation go hand in hand.
 If we allow this development to continue, it will lead Germany as an industrial nation to the siding.
-Many people point to the lack of support for young people and especially for women in childhood.
+Many people point to the lack of career support for young people and especially for women in childhood.
 There is no doubt that children should be made interested in digital technologies at an early age and introduced to programming by the end of their primary school years at the latest - and yes, this also applies to girls in particular, because they often lack appropriate female role models.
 But it's not enough to blame education policy and wait for the young talents of the day after tomorrow.
-We need to discover and promote talent now!
+We need to discover and promote talent and careers now!
 We have the potential, for example, of humanities graduates, dropouts and career changers from other professions.
 With regard to training, creativity and new concepts are simply needed to pave constructive ways out of the shortage of skilled workers.

 A strategy to combat the shortage of skilled workers: creativity and a rock star image instead of a dusty textbook culture